reutlazarr/AspProject/wiki/ApplicationRunning.md

 ### BloomFilter With Doker
 For those preferring Docker, you can pull the BloomFilter container from DockerHub.
 Ensure you have Docker installed and use the following command to pull the container.

-after you building the docker, run the command:
+After building the docker, run the command:
 ```
 docker run -i -t -p 5555:5555 bloom filter
 ```